PennLINC/PennLINC.github.io/docs/DataWorkflows/FetchingYourPMACSData.md

 # Clone the static data

-In order to get the data to your computer, you need to ensure 3 things:
+in order to get the data to your computer or in your CUBIC project directory, you need to ensure 3 things:

   1. You have a PMACS account and the account has been added to the relevant data group (see above)
   2. Your computer is on the [UPHS VPN](/docs/cubic/cubic.md#setting-up-your-account) or the [PMACS VPN](/docs/PMACS/pmacs.md#logging-in-to-pmacs-lpc)
   3. You have datalad, git and git-annex installed on your computer
   4. You have verified that you have your PMACS accound set up (see above section)
+  2. You have [datalad](./Datalad.md), git and git-annex installed on your computer or on your CUBIC project directory
+  5. If you're planning to download data into your CUBIC project directory, you are logged in to CUBIC project [user](../cubic/cubic.md)

 If these conditions are met, you're ready to access some data!

+If these conditions are met, you're ready to access some data!
+Generally, datasets can be in two different formats:
+- unzipped: this type of dataset allows to access all different subdirectories and files of all participants directly
+- zipped: this type of dataset has one zip file per participant.
+This allows more efficient storing, and requires a few extra steps to figure out what kinds of files are available and to download them.

+Ways of looking at and then getting each type of dataset are explained below.

+# Getting an unzipped dataset
 Suppose I'd like to see the regional time series data for CCNP.
 Checking the [list of available datasets](/docs/DataWorkflows/AvailableStaticData.md#available-static-datasets) I see the `Clone URL` column lists `LINC_CCNP#~XCP_unzipped` for this resource.